-- the applicant submits corrections of errors, and /or updates of the project budget by removing non eligible costs in respective section of the Application Form, and/or provides clarifications and minor adjustments according to the JMC decision letter.
-Only after fulfilment of corrections/clarifications/minor adjustments the Grant Contract can be prepared and signed. - 2. the applicant submits to the MA the Partnership Agreement signed by all partners; the Partnership Agreement shall be signed within 2 months after the fulfilment of the conditions set by the JMC to the Project; - 3. the applicant has to notify the MA on the external audit companies (Auditors) which will carry out expenditure verification at the Lead beneficiary's and the beneficiaries level (if they are registered and located in the Russian Federation).
-The MA has to approve the Auditor(s) either before signing the Grant Contract or before the Lead beneficiary's request for the initial pre-financing to the MA; - 4. the applicant has to provide the original of the Financial Identification Form with the details of its banking account; - 5. during preparation of the Grant Contract the JTS/ MA could carry on monitoring visits.
-The visits may give rise to request for additional clarifications and may lead MA to impose modifications or reductions to address any possible mistakes or inaccuracies. - in case any of the Project partners are awarded a grant within several applications, the Lead Beneficiary/beneficiaries have to confirm their operational and financial capacity in the respective statement signed by an authorized representative of the Lead Beneficiary/beneficiary.
+- the applicant submits corrections of errors, and /or updates of the project budget by removing non eligible costs in respective section of the full project application and/or provides clarifications and minor adjustments according to the JMC decision letter.
+Only after fulfilment of corrections/clarifications/minor adjustments, the Grant Contract can be prepared and signed. - 2. the applicant submits to the MA the Partnership Agreement signed by all partners; - 3. the applicant has to notify the MA on the external audit companies (Auditors) which will carry out expenditure verification at the Lead beneficiary's and the beneficiaries level (if they are registered and located in the Russian Federation).
+The MA has to approve the Auditor(s) either before signing the Grant Contract or before the first submission of the interim report to public officers/auditors; - 4. the applicant has to provide the original of the Financial Identification Form with the details of its banking account; - 5. during preparation of the Grant Contract the JTS/ MA could carry on monitoring visits.
+The visits may give rise to request for additional clarifications and may lead MA to impose modifications or reductions to address any possible mistakes or inaccuracies. - 6. in case any of the Project partners are awarded a grant within several applications, the Lead Beneficiary/beneficiaries have to confirm their operational and financial capacity in the respective statement signed by an authorized representative of the Lead Beneficiary/beneficiary.